Saving for a baby

 4. Babies aren’t concerned with price tags

 From expensive gifts through to designer clothes, the reality is that your baby doesn’t have a clue.
-Many parents often remark on how babies are more impressed by the boxes that gifts arrive in, rather than the expensive toy itself.
-In a similar vein, they also won’t have any qualms over whether they have just thrown up on their designer dress.
+Parents often find that babies are more impressed by the box that a gift arrives in, rather than the expensive toy itself.
+In a similar vein, babies aren’t going to care if they have just thrown up on their designer dress.
 Ultimately, the comfort and breathability of the clothes should take priority over everything else.

 5. Don’t fall for costly gimmicks

-Many businesses profit from simply applying the ‘pregnancy’ label to a range of products, such as vitamins, haircare and skincare.
-Rather than paying a premium for the same product, you could simply check the ingredients and run them by your doctor if you’re unsure in order to save money.
+Many businesses capitalise on the ‘pregnancy’ label, applying it to a range of products, such as vitamins, haircare, and skincare.
+Rather than paying a premium for the same product, you could simply check the ingredients and run them by your doctor if you’re unsure, in order to save money.

 6. Check what benefits you might be entitled to

-Thankfully, there are a range of benefits available to those who need them most.
+When it comes to saving for a baby in the UK, there are a range of benefits available, providing valuable financial help during pregnancy and beyond.
 The Healthy Start Scheme from the NHS helps expectant or new mothers afford the essentials, and the Tax-Free Childcare Scheme from the government is designed to help with childcare costs.
-Other benefits also include Maternity Grants and Child Benefits, making it worth your time to check if you’re eligible.
+With other benefits available, including Maternity Grants and Child Benefits, it’s worth your time to check if you’re eligible.

 7. Healthcare perks for new mothers

-After bringing a new life into the world, it’s essential to take care of your own body.
-Women who are currently pregnant or that have given birth in the last 12 months are entitled to free NHS dental treatment and you may even be able to get free eye tests, depending on where you live.
+Taking care of yourself is crucial after bringing a new life into the world.
+If you are currently pregnant or have given birth in the last 12 months, you are entitled to free NHS dental treatment, and you may even be able to get free eye tests, depending on where you live.

 How to cut back on daily expenses